newscoop/theme-Liquid/README.md

-theme-liquid
+Liquid Theme - A liquid design theme for Newscoop
 ============

-Liquid Theme for Newscoop